Infomaker/NPWriterDevKit/readme.md

-## NPWriter Developer kit
+## Naviga Writer Developer startkit

 ### Plugin documentation

-For a more detailed documentation on how to use the DevKit and develop plugins for the Infomaker Digital Writer see the [Writer developer documentation](https://docs.navigaglobal.com/writer/).
+For a more detailed documentation on how to use the DevKit and develop plugins for the Naviga Writer see the
+[Writer developer documentation](https://docs.navigaglobal.com/writer/).

 ## Prerequisites

 ### Install mkcert

 To enable SSL support locally, this project uses `mkcert` to install a local CA, and generating a certificate used by webpack.